jp9516/etterby/_work/fraud-detection-eu-classifieds.md

 position: 1
 featured: true
 summary: "Rebuilt trust & safety analytics and launched fraud models that cut abusive users from 10% to 0.6%."
-description: "Founder-led delivery end-to-end - from modernising the ClickHouse/dbt stack to deploying Python services with clear governance."
+description: "Founder led delivery end to end - from modernising the ClickHouse/dbt stack to deploying Python services with clear governance."
 results:
   - "Reduced fraudulent users from 10% to 0.6% at 97% precision and 86% detection."
   - "Average detection window improved by 40 days with automated takedown workflows."